Elm Street District

 Mission Statement

-Elm Street is a partnership of residents, business leaders and
+is a partnership of residents, business leaders and government

 Vision Statement

-will be a neighborhood of choices and opportunities with a
+neighborhood of choices and opportunities with a stable population of

-clean and within easy walking distance to a vibrant cosmopolitan
+be attractive, safe, clean and within easy walking distance to a

-hub, recreational activities for all life stages, regional
+vibrant cosmopolitan hub, recreational activities for all life stages,

 natural river parkland.